 The government imposes duties on numerous items and services citizens purchase.
 This way of levying duties is a type of revenue collection that is extremely beneficial to the country’s development and social programmes.

-The collection of duties and taxes is one of the most important sources of revenue for the government.
+The collection of duties and taxes is one of the government’s most important revenue sources.
 This procedure is critical for the smooth operation of the state.

 Duty, on the other hand, is an indirect tax, not a direct tax.
 These taxes are imposed on all items that exist and circulate within a country’s borders.